isomerpages/moe-oneschoolbus/_guides-for-bus-operators/How do I create or edit bus routes (guided)?.md

 ---
 # How do I create or edit bus routes (guided)?
 ----------
-Here you will learn how to
+Here you will learn how to create bus routes in OSB using the guided approach.

 ----------------------------
 ##### How do I create a bus route?